MichaelKazembe/alx-low_level_programming/0x01-variables_if_else_while/README.md

 TASK 5.
 Numbers: Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.

+TASK 6.
+Numberz: Write a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 .